Posted on 05/16/19 by Rebecca West

 HIPAA’s been around for over twenty years, and those involved in medical research and dealing directly with patients are well aware of the requirements of compliance.
 However as leading facilitators of web-enabled market research globally, we’ve seen a range of compliance understanding from market researchers, mostly as a result of the complexity of modern market research using web-enabled tools, and what specifically to do to ensure compliance is met.

-Hence, we’ve created a set of guidelines for what to look for in handling projects requiring HIPAA compliance that have grown out of what we have done to help keep our clients HIPAA complaint while remaining compliant ourselves.
+Hence, we’ve created a set of guidelines for what to look for in handling projects requiring HIPAA compliance that have grown out of what we have done to help keep our clients HIPAA compliant while remaining compliant ourselves.
 While much of this applies to other data requirements such as the GDPR, we’re focusing today on how to be HIPAA compliant in web-enabled market research.

 So here are ten things worth looking for.